theislab/cellrank/README.rst

 probabilities are computed based on RNA velocity and transcriptomic similarity, taking into account uncertainty in the velocities and the stochastic nature of cell fate decisions.
 The Markov chain is coarse-grained into a set of macrostates which represent initial & terminal states as well as transient intermediate states.
-For each transient cell, i.e. for each cell that's not assigned to a terminal state, we then compute its fate probability of it reachign any of the terminal states.
+For each transient cell, i.e. for each cell that's not assigned to a terminal state, we then compute its fate probability of it reaching any of the terminal states.
 We show an example of such a fate map in the figure above, which has been computed using the data of `pancreatic endocrinogenesis`_.

 CellRank scales to large cell numbers, is fully compatible with `scanpy`_ and `scvelo`_ and is easy